Stefano Secco

-Stefano Secco (born 1973 in Milan, Italy) is an Italian opera singer and actor.
+Stefano Secco (born 1973 in Milan, Italy) is an Italian opera singer.

 Biography

 Born in Milan in 1973, Secco began his studies under the direction of professor Alberto Soresina and graduated in percussion with Tullio De Piscopo.

 He also attended particular courses given by Leyla Gencer and Renata Scotto.
+In 2001 he was awarded with Beniamino Gigli Prize.

 In January 2016 he performed at Venice New Year's Concert with Nadine Sierra.